benjaminmetzler/OpenRemoteHub/documentation/json_format.md

     },
 ```

-The above configuration will instruct OpenRemoteHub to load the example_dvd.json mode file.
-This is used to switch the mode of the remote.
-An alternative action will load the example_stb.json mode file if the key is held for longer then 1 second.
+The above configuration will instruct OpenRemoteHub to load the example_dvd.json activity file.
+This is used to switch the activity of the remote.
+An alternative action will load the example_stb.json activity file if the key is held for longer then 1 second.

 long_press requires that the key up indication not be returned until the key has been released.
 This can happen with some special buttons like push-to-talk buttons on HDI remote.
 Also not that some remotes will send the same key multiple key down indications as long as it is pressed while other buttons will send just one key down.